 Students are responsible for cleaning and sanitizing their personal space.
-Excessive messes as determined by staff may be determined to be a health and safety violation, particularly during the period of time that the pandemic is active.
+Excessive messes as determined by staff may be determined to be a health and safety violation.
 This may include but is not limited to excessive room trash and recyclables, odors that extend into the hallway, restricted pathway to exit or window, etc. In the event Custodial staff must be utilized to assist in an excessive clean-up, the student will be billed an hourly rate.